A step by step tutorial on MyFitnessPal sharing all my favorite tips/hacks!

 To enter this into your day, go to add food, select your meal time (breakfast/lunch/dinner, etc), and then the meals tab & add it to your food diary.

 Copying meals.
 Something similar to saving meals is the copying meals feature.
-Just hit the three dots (…) and it says “copy from date” or “copy to date.”
+When looking at your food diary, just hit the three dots (…) and it says “copy from date” or “copy to date.”
 Then you just copy to whichever day you would like.

 Tip: double check all the ingredients and make sure it all looks right.
 One recipe I used called for a 28 ounce can of tomatoes, MyFitnessPal logged it as twenty-eight, 28 ounce cans of tomatoes.